LewisRa/Unit-Testing-with-Python/README.md

 ============================ 2 failed in 0.12s =============================
 ```

-**You can  see that the same (module-scoped) smtp_connection object was passed into the two test functions because pytest shows the incoming argument values in the traceback.
+**You can  see that the same (module-scoped) smtp_connection object was passed into the ---two--- test functions because pytest shows the incoming argument values in the traceback.
 As a result, the two test functions using smtp_connection run as quick as a single one because they reuse the same instance.**

-## @pytest.fixture(scope="session") - the returned fixture value will be shared for all tests needing it
+### @pytest.fixture(scope="session") - the returned fixture value will be shared for all tests needing it

-## @pytest.fixture(scope="class") scope will invoke the fixture once per test class.
+### @pytest.fixture(scope="class") scope will invoke the fixture once per test class.

+## tmpdir

+You can use the tmpdir fixture which will provide a temporary directory unique to the test invocation, created in the base temporary directory.